growdigital/growdigital.org/src/posts/not-popular-enough-to-create-my-own-acronym.md

 ![Homer Simpson in a pink shirt coming into work in a crowd of a people, being watched on CCTV](https://farm2.staticflickr.com/1833/43983236272_03f0d37469_o_d.jpg)

-As [Homer Simpson](https://en.wikipedia.org/wiki/Homer_Simpson) put it so eloquently, ”But I’m not popular enough to be different!”, I really don’t imagine being popular enough for it to catch on.
+As [Homer Simpson](https://en.wikipedia.org/wiki/Homer_Simpson) put it so eloquently, ”But I’m not popular enough to be different!”, I really don’t imagine I’m popular enough for it to catch on.
 At least it’s out there 🙂